Next Upcoming

 Jobs in renewable energy fields are growing at a fast pace and are projected to continue doing so in the coming decades.
 In the U.S., the BlueGreen Alliance estimates that the recently passed federal Inflation Reduction Act will spur the creation of more than 1.7 million jobs in solar, wind and other clean energy fields over the next 10 years.
 Globally, if we get on track to keep average temperature rise below 1.5 degrees Celsius, the number of jobs in renewables could increase from 12 million in 2020 to 38 million by 2030 and 43 million by 2050, according to IRENA.

 But how many of these jobs will go to women?
-IRENA emphasizes that a key pillar of the energy transition should be to ensure that the opportunities it creates are equally accessible, and the benefits it bestows, equitably distributed.”
+IRENA emphasizes that a “key pillar of the energy transition should be to ensure that the opportunities it creates are equally accessible, and the benefits it bestows, equitably distributed.”
 Canary Media is keeping tabs on these efforts in our Charging Up column, which highlights the importance of gender diversity in the clean energy workforce and features leaders working to bring more women and underrepresented groups into the sector.

-Maria Virginia Olano is editorial producer at Canary Media.
+Maria Virginia Olano is chief of staff at Canary Media.